SEC-GHJ/Labook-api/README.md

 - ~~GET `api/v1/accounts/[account_id]/posts`: return all posts for an account~~
 - ~~GET `api/v1/accounts/[account_id]/votes`: return all votes for an account~~
 - GET `api/v1/accounts/[account_id]/contact`: get or create chatroom for an account from the account of given bearer `auth_token`
+- PATCH `api/v1/accounts/setting`: update account setting for accept_mail & show_all, return new account or 204 (no update)

 ### `api/v1/auth`
 - POST `api/v1/auth/authenticate`: return an auth token if login success